ahmadrabea/ahmadrabea/README.md

 - 💻 Studying Computer Engineering at University of Jordan ( 2017 - present )
 - 📚 I’m currently learning NodeJS.
 - 👯 I’m looking to collaborate with other passionate developers.
-- 🥅 2022 Goals: Deep dive into MERN applications.
+- 🥅 2022 Goals: Deep dive into MERN Stack.

 ### Languages and Tools: